cpatsula02/Syllabus-Sync/API_DOCUMENTATION.md

 Only after all three passes does the system finalize its determination and confidence level, with each result marked with a "triple_checked" field set to true.

-### Automatic Second-Chance Analysis
+### Enhanced Automatic Second-Chance Analysis with API Failure Recovery

-The system implements an intelligent second-chance analysis for items that initially fail:
+The system implements an intelligent second-chance analysis with robust retry mechanisms for items that initially fail, with special handling for API failures:

-1. After the initial analysis, the system identifies any failed items with errors or missing information
+1. After the initial analysis, the system identifies any failed items with errors, API failures, or missing information
-2. A focused, item-specific analysis is performed for each failed item with a more tailored prompt
+2. A focused, item-specific analysis is performed for each failed item with a more tailored prompt, including the original error
+3. Each second-chance analysis includes multiple retry attempts (up to 3) with increased timeouts to ensure completion
+4. Advanced JSON validation and type conversion ensure consistent output formats even with varying API responses
-3. Results from the second-chance analysis are clearly marked with a prefix in the explanation field
+5. Results from the second-chance analysis are clearly marked with a prefix in the explanation field
-4. If the second-chance analysis succeeds, it replaces the original failed result
+6. The system never reports an API failure as a missing/present item - it always attempts to recover through retries
+7. If all retry attempts fail, a structured placeholder result indicates the need for manual review
-5. All second-chance analyses are logged for transparency and tracked with the "second_chance" boolean field
+8. All second-chance analyses are logged for transparency and tracked with the "second_chance" boolean field

 To ensure reliable performance and prevent timeouts, the implementation: